 The F-Pace is the car that’s meant to change that.
 It’s a car that puts the future of Jaguar estates under threat but it’s also one that, frankly, no executive car maker can be without – even one that has a separate arm dealing entirely in executive SUVs.

 There’s an argument that this is one of the reasons for Jaguar’s SUV tardiness.
 Will a Jaguar 4x4 nick sales from a Range Rover 4x4?
-It’s a possibility but, as the VW Group does with Volkswagen and Audi (and soon Skoda and Seat too), it’s a chance you take.
-And seemingly those at JLR have viewed the risk in the same vein, with Jaguar announcing the smaller E-Pace joining the range to take the fight to the BMW X1 and Audi Q3, while there is ongoing development to create an electric-powered version of the F-Pace - known as the i-Pace.
+It’s a possibility but, as the VW Group does with Volkswagen and Audi (and Skoda and Seat too), it’s a chance you take.
+And seemingly those at JLR have viewed the risk in the same vein, with the smaller E-Pace joining the range to take the fight to the BMW X1 and Audi Q3, and an electric-powered i-Pace to rival electric SUVs like Tesla's Model X.